 Chicken Sausage in My Diet

 It is easy enough to utilize chicken sausage in my diet.
-A quick and easy dinner I could prepare is a chicken sausage sheet pan of bell peppers, zucchini, and onion sliced up the chicken apple and sliced with some colorful veggies; in my opinion, one-tray meals are pretty great.
+A quick and easy dinner I could prepare is a chicken sausage sheet pan of bell peppers, zucchini, and onion.
+I slice the chicken sausage and roast it with colorful veggies; in my opinion, one-tray meals are pretty great.
 Olive oil, mixed herbs, and oven-done!
 It’s fast, healthy, and tasty.

 A filling breakfast scramble is also a top pick.
 I sauté chicken sausage, onions, and spinach with cherry tomatoes, then stir in the eggs.
 It’s a hearty, protein-rich start to the day that keeps me full until lunch.